Equipment / Tools

-As you're gathering your materials, try to find photos that have a little bit of space on them to create your embroidery.
+As you're gathering your materials, try to find photos that have a little bit of space on them to embellish with your embroidery.
 It's also great to find photographs that you could add a "drawn" element to--steam rising from a cup of coffee, waves on water, clouds in the sky, and so on.
-Use your imagination when it comes to your embroidered elements, and mom will love it!
+Use your imagination when it comes to your embroidered elements; mom will love it!

 Start by lightly sketching your images on each photo.
 Consider the scale of the images that you're drawing and don't let them overwhelm the photograph, but don't let them get so small that the embroidery thread will look messy.

-Prepare your embroidery thread.
-Standard embroidery thread comes with six thin strands interwoven; split this in half and separate three strands.
-Cut a length of about three feet.
-Thread the three strands through your embroidery needle, pull the ends so that they're even, and knot them off so that there is a thick knot at the end.
+Prepare your embroidery thread, otherwise known as floss.
+Standard embroidery floss comes in a hank that's made from 6-ply strands; split this in half to separate three strands.
+Cut a length of about 3-feet.
+Thread the strands through your embroidery needle, pulling the ends so that they're even, and make a thick knot at the end.

 Most of your designs will be outlined with a backstitch.
 We used this technique on the paper airplane on this design.
 Start by creating your first stitch as described above.
 Then, skip a hole and come up from the back of the photograph into the next hole.
 Once your thread is in the front of the photograph again, insert it through the hole you skipped, creating a backstitch.
 Continue in the same manner (skip a hole, come up through the back, insert through the skipped hole) until your entire design is outlined.